-An independent evaluation of Arkansas’ Professional Learning Communities at Work project determined that the program has positively impacted student achievement on the ACT Aspire assessment.
+An independent evaluation of Arkansas’ Professional Learning Communities at Work (PLC at Work) project determined that the program has positively impacted student achievement on the ACT Aspire assessment.

 “The Education Northwest report confirms what we have known the last couple of years: When a culture of collaboration is created that is entirely student-focused, then student achievement increases,” Arkansas Department of Education Secretary Johnny Key said.
 “When we were introduced to the PLC at Work model a few years ago, we knew it was critical to success here in Arkansas.
 This report not only validates educators’ hard work in changing the culture at their school, it also confirms that students are responding to these efforts, resulting in enhanced learning.
 We are extremely pleased with these results, and I’m excited to see future successes from the program.”